 Any payment method can only be popular and well-balanced if it brings equal benefits to the payer and the recipient.
 What is open banking as far as users are concerned?
 Well, it’s a payment marketplace of sorts.
 It allows you to effectively manage your accounts and payments.
 Moreover, it is safe and completely transparent.
 SEPA has very strict requirements for payers and recipients, and PSD2 requires two-factor authorisation.
 Moreover, companies can offer their users a large number of different services.
 Open banking levels the playing field, so we can soon expect many different payment and finance solutions.

 As for businesses, open banking allows them to receive money straight from their clients.
 This is fast and does not need any intermediaries.
-It also allows them to create their own customised payment systems, taking into account different currencies, regions, and other requirements.
+It also allows them to create their own customised payment scenario, taking into account different currencies, regions, and other requirements.

 So it will take fewer steps to complete payments?